wordofwarning/wordofwarning.org/current/2015-domestic/index.md

 >A really eclectic and engaging programme of intimate work in a series of exciting and unique spaces.<br>*Audience member*

 ####Access Information
-As a sited event, Domestic II presents a number of access challenges and whilst we will make every effort to help, wheelchair access may not be possible, please contact us for details.
+As a sited event, Domestic II presents a number of access challenges.
+Audience members should be aware that Matthias Court is an active construction site and as such, is rough and ready.
+Please wear sensible shoes, warm layered clothing (that you are happy to get dirty) and be aware of possible rough floor and wall surfaces!

+Mobility restrictions: Door widths vary from 65-78cm and several of the flats have a half step lip.
+Regrettably, the 15th floor is not wheelchair accessible due to concerns of possible lift breakdown; audience members with mobility issues should also be aware that (*in worst case scenario*) they might need to walk back down the stairs.
+If you have concerns, please call us on 07581 299 439 to discuss.

 Age advisory: Domestic II is primarily aimed at adults and deals with autobiographical and social issues with some sensitive content.
-Works suitable for younger people on Saturday daytime will be clearly signposted on the day.
+Works suitable for younger people during Saturday Daytime will be clearly signposted on the day.
 For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.

 ####Credits
 [Domestic](/hab/domestic) II is produced by hÅb with support from The Guinness Partnership + Guinness Property, and  supported using public funding by the National Lottery through Arts Council England.
 Photo licensed through Creative Commons © [T.J.Blackwell](http://tjblackwell.co.uk/lucid)